Transport Safety Editor — J. J. Keller & Associates, Inc.

 Driver qualification (DQ) compliance not only results in some of the highest fines levied by the FMCSA, it causes a great deal of concern and confusion for safety professionals.
 In recent years, non-compliance with DQ regulatory requirements has proven particularly troublesome for carriers.

-Some of the most common DQ violations include:
+Some of the most common DQ violations found in compliance reviews include:

 To avoid the potentially detrimental risks that come with noncompliance, focus your efforts on understanding the following DQ requirements:

-Before your driver operates a CMV, you must ensure the driver’s application is complete, perform a road test, verify medical certification, and complete any necessary investigations and inquiries within 30 days of hire.
+Before your driver operates a CMV, you must ensure the driver’s application is complete, perform a road test, verify medical certification and that the certified medical examiner is on the National Registry, and complete a review of MVRs and prior DOT-regulated employer investigations in the prior three years within 30 days of hire.
 The road test should be conducted by a competent examiner, last long enough to determine the driver’s skills, reflect normal operations, and document the route used.
-All files should be secured in a location with controlled access and retained for the length of employment plus 3 years.
+All files should be properly secured and retained for the length of employment plus 3 years.

 As a starting point, you should use the following guidelines for building and maintaining DQ files: